Centre for Forensic and Investigative Psychology

 - To share knowledge within and beyond the academic world.

 The centre runs a speaker series with talks from international experts on forensic and investigative topics, as well as contributing to related areas within the Faculty of Law, Crime and Justice, such as the Criminal Justice Research Network.

 CFIP supports both the taught postgraduate students undertaking the MSc Forensic Psychology and our postgraduate research students undertaking research in the fields of Forensic and Investigative Psychology.
 Please see below for more details and postgraduate research opportunities.

 The impact of our research

-CFiP members will be submitting case studies to demonstrate the impact of their research for the next Research Excellence Framework, the system for assessing the quality of research in UK Higher Education institutions.
+CFiP members have submitted two case studies to demonstrate the impact of their research for the most recent Research Excellence Framework, the system for assessing the quality of research in UK Higher Education institutions.

 Meet the team

 Follow the links below to find out more about our research interests, areas of supervision and latest publications.